 Yes Groupon.
 It might have been getting a lot of stick recently but it, more than nearly every other major internet business, has a deep understanding of human behavior.
 Here it illustrates how they’ve built social proof into the very DNA of its business.

 By showing how many other people have bought the same offer, Groupon hopes to persuade the visitor to do the same, and place an order.

 The disutility of giving up an object is greater than the utility associated with acquiring it.
 This is known an Loss Aversion.
 ‘Disutility’ simply means that human tendency prefers not to lose something more than we love to gain something.
 Sometimes this is about a subtle re-framing of your copy to concentrate on loss rather than gain.
 We need to ask ourselves ‘How can we make visitors think they’d be losing something if they don’t buy?’.

-Many travel website are particularly good at communicating loss aversion.
-A good example is LateRooms.
+Many travel websites are particularly good at communicating loss aversion.
+A good example is Agoda.
 It makes it clear what you would lose if you don’t book now.
 This serves to instantly increase urgency.

 Qwertee has built an understanding of human behavior right into its business model.
 Its t-shirts are only available for 48 hours and after the first 24 the price increases.
 Every time you visit the site there’s a huge ticking clock showing exactly what you’re going to miss out on if you don’t purchase soon.

 Amazon is the king of using cognitive biases to increase conversion rates.
 One particular example where it uses loss aversion is for its ‘Prime’ customers.
 Prime users are a subset of their most frequent customers who have paid upfront fees to have access to next day delivery by default.
 If you’re a signed-in Prime customer, every product you visit that has next day delivery reminds you how long you’ve got before that day’s cut-off point.